kontent-ai/management-sdk-net/README.md

 ## Using the ContentManagementClient

 The `ContentManagementClient` class is the main class of the SDK.
-Using this class, you can import, update, view and delete content in your Kentico Cloud projects.
+Using this class, you can import, update, view and delete content items, language variants and assets in your Kentico Cloud projects.

 To create an instance of the class, you need to provide a [project ID](https://developer.kenticocloud.com/docs/using-delivery-api#section-getting-project-id) and a valid [Content Management API Key](https://developer.kenticocloud.com/v1/docs/importing-to-kentico-cloud#importing-content-items).